hieuntHello/hieuntHello/README.md

 ###

 <p align="left">✨ Creating bugs since 2012.
 Melbourne absolutely  brewed my interest in coding. <br>💪 How programming has helped with my actual work so far?<br>- As a fresh graduate, I helped a matured team to solve a critical bottleneck issue of a database used on various reports from many functional teams.
 I did not challenge the status quo, I CPRed and brought it back to life. <br>- As a finance guy, I helped to provide automated solution solving technological hiccup in UAT of a new core system.
 I challenged the status quo with a power granted from a different discipline (Selenium). <br>- Not a backend developer, I built a temporary solution up to 80% of what an actual system's capacity should be to handle off-the-shelf products.
-This cut costs, significantly.  <br>📚 I'm currently learning NextJS,MongoDB and aiming to complete CAIA certification.<br>🎯 Goals: Bring all learnings across various practices to ultimately become a qualified actuary.<br>🎲 Fun fact: I am aiming to acquire several more certifications in Finances and Accounting before become qualified actuary.
+This cut costs, significantly.  <br>📚 I'm currently learning Javascript,MongoDB and aiming to complete CAIA certification.<br>🎯 Goals: Bring all learnings across various practices to ultimately become a qualified actuary.<br>🎲 Fun fact: I am aiming to acquire several more certifications in Finances and Accounting before become qualified actuary.
 At the same time, I am trying to immerse myself in impactful technologies along the journey.</p>

 ###